 Our paper is organized as follows.
-We first introduce the nonlinear kicked rotor model and the new driving protocol allowing for superfluidity to emerge dynamically.
-We discuss its mapping and difference to conservative superfluids.
+We first introduce our periodically-driven system and the new driving protocol allowing for superfluidity to emerge dynamically.
+We discuss its mapping to, and difference with, conservative superfluids.
 Superfluidity and heating features are then characterized by gradually increasing the complexity of the model.
-In the clean case, we perform a Bogoliubov analysis to unveil two important characteristic scales, the analog of sound velocity and healing length.
-We also describe the Floquet heating instability.
+In the clean case, we perform a Bogoliubov analysis to unveil two important characteristic scales, the sound velocity and the healing length.
+We also describe the Floquet heating instability due to the presence of a nonlinearity.
 We then study the effect of a single impurity.
-We find two distinct phases, a superfluid and a turbulent phase, exhibiting dramatically different dynamical behaviours.
-A superfluid flow is observed up to a critical velocity, given by a Landau criterion \cite{Landau1941,hakim97,leboeuf2001}.
+Two distinct phases are found, a superfluid and a prethermal phase, exhibiting dramatically different dynamical behaviours.
+A superfluid flow is observed up to a critical velocity given by a Landau criterion \cite{Landau1941,hakim97,leboeuf2001}.
 Above that, the system reaches a prethermal phase with a large but finite boiling time.
-Strikingly, we find that the boiling time diverges at the superfluid-prethermal transition (up to the longest times accessible numerically).
+Strikingly, we find that the boiling time diverges at the transition between the superfluid and prethermal regions (up to the longest times accessible numerically).
 Thus, thermalisation is absent in the superfluid phase.
-Finally, we show that this phenomenology remains valid when taking into account the model in its full complexity, i.e. in the presence of disorder.
-We describe the statistical properties of the critical velocity with extreme value statistics, in very good agreement with numerical results.
+Finally, we show that this phenomenology remains valid in the presence of disorder.
+We describe the statistical properties of the critical velocity using extreme value statistics and we find a very good agreement with numerical results.
 Technical details are given in the supplementary material (SM).